JosephByronLane/Mamazon/README.md

 ## What is this?

-Ok so, our teacher asked us to make a e-commerce webpage as one of their second homework of the class.
+Ok so, our teacher asked us to make a e-commerce webpage as their second homework of the class.
 So I decided to re-create the amazon storefront, but instead of Amazon its Mamazon.

 I got full marks, btw.